MineEric64/UniConverter-Project/README.md

 UniConverter converts Ableton Project's Information to UniPack's Information.
 Last, UniConverter trims some Sounds, LEDs of UniPack.
 Also, you can edit simple information of UniPack directly!
-But, you can edit detail information of UniPack on Unitor.
+But, you can edit detail information of UniPack on [Unitor](https://bit.do/unitor).

 You can download UniConverter Latest Version on '[UniConverter Official Site](http://ucv.kro.kr)'.
-If you want to use UniConverter Test Version, You must get permission to me. or, You can build the UniConverter directly!
 #### [ Latest Version: v1.2.0.7 (Pre-Release 1)   |   Test Version: v1.2.0.7 ]

 ## Functions